 And that, as it turns out, could be deadly.
-A late 2012 study from IT company Compuware, Mobile Apps: What Consumers Really Need and Want: A Global Study of Consumers’ Expectations and Experiences of Mobile Applications, made a critical finding: 84 percent of mobile device users say app store ratings are important in their decisions to download and install a mobile app.
+A study from IT company Compuware, Mobile Apps: What Consumers Really Need and Want: A Global Study of Consumers’ Expectations and Experiences of Mobile Applications, made a critical finding: 84 percent of mobile device users say app store ratings are important in their decisions to download and install a mobile app.

-That’s why including free content – preferably every day, to encourage continual engagement with your brand – is one of Mequoda’s magazine app best practices.
+That’s why including free content – preferably every day, to encourage continual engagement with your brand – is one of Mequoda’s app best practices.
 Some of the digital revolution leaders such as New York do exactly that: New York features free daily news content in its app, accessible by swiping up a “windowshade” that rolls up over the magazine content.

 Other publishers such as Bonnier and Bloomberg create separate apps to deliver daily content related to their digital magazines.
 They’re not “gadget” apps, because all they do is deliver news, but they are outside the magazine app, making them something of a hybrid.

 New York has their free The Cut on the Runway app, where readers can enjoy up-to-the-minute fashion news photos, and videos.

 Bloomberg for iPad offers customizable stock market quotes and market updates for indexes, futures, bonds, currency and commodities.
 Bloomberg sells advertising to support this free content.

 What kind of apps do people want?
 Apps with good functionality and usability.

 The study noted above, Mobile Apps: What Consumers Really Need and Want, included these key findings: